Aviva PLC Sells 11,769 Shares of Hewlett Packard Enterprise (NYSE:HPE)

-Aviva PLC decreased its holdings in Hewlett Packard Enterprise (NYSE:HPE) by 2.6% in the third quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 432,643 shares of the technology company’s stock after selling 11,769 shares during the period.
-Aviva PLC’s holdings in Hewlett Packard Enterprise were worth $6,165,000 as of its most recent SEC filing.
+Aviva PLC reduced its position in shares of Hewlett Packard Enterprise (NYSE:HPE) by 2.6% in the third quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 432,643 shares of the technology company’s stock after selling 11,769 shares during the quarter.
+Aviva PLC’s holdings in Hewlett Packard Enterprise were worth $6,165,000 at the end of the most recent quarter.

-Other institutional investors have also made changes to their positions in the company.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in shares of Hewlett Packard Enterprise in the 3rd quarter valued at $28,000.
-Fieldpoint Private Securities LLC lifted its position in shares of Hewlett Packard Enterprise by 591.3% in the 2nd quarter.
-Fieldpoint Private Securities LLC now owns 2,212 shares of the technology company’s stock worth $33,000 after purchasing an additional 1,892 shares during the period.
-Koshinski Asset Management Inc. bought a new position in shares of Hewlett Packard Enterprise in the 3rd quarter worth about $42,000.
-Canada Pension Plan Investment Board increased its stake in shares of Hewlett Packard Enterprise by 394.3% in the 2nd quarter.
-Canada Pension Plan Investment Board now owns 3,015 shares of the technology company’s stock worth $44,000 after acquiring an additional 2,405 shares in the last quarter.
-Finally, Kempen Capital Management N.V. increased its stake in shares of Hewlett Packard Enterprise by 46.1% in the 2nd quarter.
-Kempen Capital Management N.V. now owns 3,380 shares of the technology company’s stock worth $49,000 after acquiring an additional 1,067 shares in the last quarter.
-82.52% of the stock is owned by institutional investors.
+A number of other large investors have also recently added to or reduced their stakes in the business.
+First Republic Investment Management Inc. increased its stake in Hewlett Packard Enterprise by 44.2% during the 3rd quarter.
+First Republic Investment Management Inc. now owns 135,049 shares of the technology company’s stock valued at $1,924,000 after purchasing an additional 41,405 shares in the last quarter.
+E Fund Management Co.
+Ltd. bought a new stake in shares of Hewlett Packard Enterprise in the third quarter worth approximately $202,000.
+Mitsubishi UFJ Trust & Banking Corp grew its stake in shares of Hewlett Packard Enterprise by 2.1% in the third quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 1,160,112 shares of the technology company’s stock worth $16,531,000 after acquiring an additional 24,256 shares during the period.
+Banco Bilbao Vizcaya Argentaria S.A. grew its stake in shares of Hewlett Packard Enterprise by 1.5% in the third quarter.
+Banco Bilbao Vizcaya Argentaria S.A. now owns 110,017 shares of the technology company’s stock worth $1,568,000 after acquiring an additional 1,665 shares during the period.
+Finally, Achmea Investment Management B.V. grew its stake in shares of Hewlett Packard Enterprise by 6.6% in the third quarter.
+Achmea Investment Management B.V. now owns 44,416 shares of the technology company’s stock worth $633,000 after acquiring an additional 2,767 shares during the period.
+Institutional investors and hedge funds own 82.52% of the company’s stock.

-A number of research firms have weighed in on HPE.
-Citigroup reduced their price objective on shares of Hewlett Packard Enterprise from $15.00 to $13.00 and set a “sell” rating for the company in a research note on Thursday, December 2nd.
-The Goldman Sachs Group downgraded shares of Hewlett Packard Enterprise from a “neutral” rating to a “sell” rating and dropped their price objective for the stock from $16.00 to $14.00 in a report on Thursday, November 11th.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating and issued a $18.00 price objective on shares of Hewlett Packard Enterprise in a report on Wednesday, September 29th.
-Morgan Stanley lifted their price target on shares of Hewlett Packard Enterprise from $16.00 to $17.00 and gave the company an “equal weight” rating in a report on Thursday, January 20th.
-Finally, JPMorgan Chase & Co. lifted their price objective on shares of Hewlett Packard Enterprise from $18.00 to $20.00 in a research report on Thursday, January 20th.
-Three equities research analysts have rated the stock with a sell rating, two have assigned a hold rating, nine have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $17.81.

-Hewlett Packard Enterprise (NYSE:HPE) last released its quarterly earnings results on Tuesday, November 30th.
-The technology company reported $0.52 EPS for the quarter, topping the consensus estimate of $0.49 by $0.03.
-The company had revenue of $7.40 billion for the quarter, compared to analyst estimates of $7.37 billion.
-Hewlett Packard Enterprise had a return on equity of 19.59% and a net margin of 12.33%.
-The firm’s revenue was up 2.7% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.37 earnings per share.
-Equities analysts expect that Hewlett Packard Enterprise will post 1.23 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Friday, January 7th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, January 7th.
 Shareholders of record on Friday, December 10th were given a dividend of $0.12 per share.
-The ex-dividend date of this dividend was Thursday, December 9th.
 This represents a $0.48 dividend on an annualized basis and a yield of 3.02%.
-Hewlett Packard Enterprise’s payout ratio is 18.75%.
+The ex-dividend date was Thursday, December 9th.
+Hewlett Packard Enterprise’s dividend payout ratio (DPR) is 18.75%.

+HPE has been the subject of a number of research analyst reports.
+Raymond James lifted their price target on shares of Hewlett Packard Enterprise from $20.00 to $21.00 and gave the stock an “outperform” rating in a research note on Wednesday, December 1st.
+Morgan Stanley lifted their price target on shares of Hewlett Packard Enterprise from $16.00 to $17.00 and gave the stock an “equal weight” rating in a research note on Thursday, January 20th.
+Zacks Investment Research raised shares of Hewlett Packard Enterprise from a “hold” rating to a “strong-buy” rating and set a $17.00 price objective on the stock in a report on Tuesday, November 2nd.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and issued a $18.00 price objective on shares of Hewlett Packard Enterprise in a report on Wednesday, September 29th.
+Finally, Barclays raised shares of Hewlett Packard Enterprise from an “equal weight” rating to an “overweight” rating and raised their price objective for the stock from $16.00 to $20.00 in a report on Tuesday, January 4th.
+Three research analysts have rated the stock with a sell rating, two have assigned a hold rating, nine have issued a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus target price of $17.81.

+In other Hewlett Packard Enterprise news, SVP Thomas E. Black, Jr. sold 17,078 shares of the business’s stock in a transaction on Thursday, December 23rd.
+The shares were sold at an average price of $15.80, for a total transaction of $269,832.40.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, SVP Neil B. Macdonald sold 16,486 shares of the company’s stock in a transaction dated Monday, December 13th.
+The stock was sold at an average price of $15.17, for a total transaction of $250,092.62.
+The disclosure for this sale can be found here.
+Insiders have sold 367,299 shares of company stock worth $6,116,248 in the last quarter.
+Company insiders own 0.52% of the company’s stock.

 Hewlett Packard Enterprise Company Profile